lboekestein/capstone/README.md

 | May 8 | Draft of Thesis  |   |
 | May 29 | Final Thesis |   |

-For a more detailed timeline and current TODO's, see [here](docs/TODO.md)

 ## Information of repository